If you’re looking for a passive balanced portfolio ETF, Vanguard Balanced ETF Portfolio (VBAL) might be what you’re looking for.

 How to Buy Vanguard VBAL ETF

-VBAL is an excellent choice for Canadian investors.
-VBAL provides a simple solution for those who don’t want to construct their own balanced portfolios.
+VBAL is an excellent choice for Canadian investors who don’t want to construct their own balanced portfolios.

 Vanguard is one of the top ETF providers that is changing the way that many Canadians are investing.